fourier-space/Computing-2-Applications/handbook/README.md

 you present.

 Peer assessment will happen in Week 7.
-In the Tuesday tutorial, you will have time to prepare your draft submission for assessment, Then in the Wednesday session you will have time to assess and write feedback for your assigned project.
+In the week, you will have time to prepare your draft submission for assessment, and will have time to assess and write feedback for your assigned project.
 You will receive your feedback on Thursday in time for you to reflect on it for the final submission.